JohnCremona/CMFs/PostgresSchema.md

 order | integer | order of psi degree | integer | degree of psi = [Q(psi):Q] = phi(order) = cardinality of character orbit [psi]
-parity | smallint | parity of psi source_level | integer | level of the source newform
-target_level | integer | level of the target newform
-source_dim | integer | dimension of the source newform
+parity | smallint | parity of psi self_twist_disc | integer | for self twists the discriminant of the Kronecker character (1 for trivial char), 0 otherwise source_level | integer | level of the source newform target_level | integer | level of the target newform source_dim | integer | dimension of the source newform